mkh1991/pitch-control/README.md

 ## pitch-control

-A high-performance Python library for calculating pitch control in football (soccer) using NumPy vectorization and additional speed-ups upto 10x with Numba.
+A very WIP but hopefully high-performance Python library for calculating pitch control in football (soccer) using NumPy vectorization and additional speed-ups upto 10x with Numba.
 Based on [Laurie Shaw's](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking/tree/master) implementation of the Spearman physics-based model, which is the only currently supported model.
 It also implements a simple model of acceleration if provided for player times calculation.

 ## Features

-🚀 **High Performance**: 10x speedup using Numba JIT compilation
+- **High Performance**: 🚀10x speedup using Numba JIT compilation (<1 ms per frame)
-⚡ **Vectorized Operations**: Efficient NumPy-based calculations
+- **Numpy Fallback**: Efficient NumPy-based calculations as fallback without Numba
-🧠 **Realistic Physics**: Proper acceleration, reaction times, position-specific parameters
+- **Realistic Physics**: Proper acceleration, reaction times, position-specific parameters
-🎛️ **Configurable**: Easy to customize parameters and behavior
+- **Configurable**: Easy to customize parameters and behavior
-📊 **Rich Visualization**: Built-in plotting and analysis tools
+- **Rich Visualization**: Built-in plotting and analysis tools
-🔧 **Extensible**: Clean architecture for adding new models
+- **Extensible**: Clean architecture for adding new models

 ## Quick Start